alnoki/AAAAAA/doc/procedures/writing.rst

 New documents
 =============

-See :ref:`documentation style <concepts-documentation-style>` to see what to watch out for
+See :ref:`documentation style <concepts-documentation-style>` for a list of things to watch out for

 #.
 Open a :ref:`live build <sphinx-building-documentation>` in a browser
    alongside :ref:`tools-vs-code` with